-Alternative Payments Ltd, also known as Judo, Judo Pay and/or Judo Payments, registered in England and Wales at 46-52 Pentonville Road, London, N1 9HF, United Kingdom with company No. 7959933, (“Judo”, “We” or “Us”) are committed to protecting your information and respecting your privacy.
+Alternative Payments Ltd (Company number 07959933), also known as Judopay, a company incorporated in England and Wales and having its registered office at Rise London, 41 Luke Street, London, EC2A 4DP, United Kingdom (“Judo”, “Judopay”, “Us” or “We”) are committed to protecting your information and respecting your privacy.

-This Privacy and Cookies Policy together with the Judo Service Agreement (the “Agreement”) set out the basis on which any personal data we collect from you, or which you provide to us, through our website www.judopay.com (“Website”) or in connection with your Judo Account and Judo Services will be processed by us.
+This Privacy and Cookies Policy together with the Master Service Agreement (the “Agreement”) set out the basis on which any personal data we collect from you, or which you provide to us, through our website www.judopay.com (“Website”) or in connection with your Judo Account and Judo Services will be processed by us.
+In the context of the law and this notice, “process” means collect, store, transfer or use or otherwise act on information.
 You accept the terms of this Privacy and Cookies Policy when you sign up for or use our products, services or any other features, technologies or functionalities offered by us on our website, application or through any other means (collectively the “Services").
 Additionally, this Privacy and Cookies Policy may change from time to time and your use of the Services indicates your acceptance to the current version of the Privacy and Cookies Policy.
 Please read this Privacy and Cookies Policy carefully to understand our practices regarding your personal data, how we use it and how we will treat it.

 - Details of your visits to our Website or Mobile Applications including but not limited to your IP address, log-in times, operating system, location data and other communication data.